Rfontt/Patterns-GoodPractices2/README.md

 The Template Method pattern is known as a behavioural pattern, as it's used to manage algorithms, relationships and responsibilities between objects.
 The definition of Template Method provided in the original Gang of Four book on Design Patterns states:

 **Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithms structure.**

+# Decorator Method

+The **decorator method** intercepts some function.

+# Adapter

+In software engineering, the adapter pattern is a software design pattern (also known as wrapper, an alternative naming shared with the decorator pattern) that allows the interface of an existing class to be used as another interface.